RTXT25/The-Cookie-Tree/docs/custom-tab-layouts.md

 - prestige-button: The button to reset for a currency in this layer.

 - text-input: A text input box.
-The argument is the name of the variable in player[layer] that the input is for, player[layer][argument]
+The argument is the name of the variable in startData/player[layer] that the input is for, player[layer][argument]
     (Works with strings, numbers, and Decimals!)

 - slider: Lets the user input a value with a slider.
 The argument a 3-element array: [name, min, max].